-Breastfeeding has both short and long term health benefits for the mother and her child NICE, 2008.
-Mothers who choose to breastfeed should receive adequate support to be able to continue breastfeeding as long as they wish to.
+Breastfeeding has short and long term health benefits for both mother and child NICE, 2008.
+Breast milk is the best source of nutrients for infants, and the current UK policy is to promote exclusive breastfeeding for the first six months (26 weeks) of an infant's life.
+Mothers who choose to breastfeed should receive adequate support to enable them to continue breastfeeding for as long as they wish.
 Here we examine national and international trends.

 Number of new mothers known to have initiated breastfeeding are defined as:

 The mother is defined as having initiated breastfeeding if, within the first 48 hours of birth, either she puts the baby to the breast or the baby is given any of the mothers breast milk.

 The number of maternities is defined as the number of women who give birth to one or more live or stillborn babies of at least 24 weeks gestation where the baby is delivered by either midwife or a doctor and the place of delivery is either at home or in an NHS hospital or birthing centre (including GP units).

 Totally breastfed is defined as infants who are exclusively receiving breast milk (this may be expressed breast milk) at 6 weeks of age - that is, they are NOT receiving formula milk, any other liquids or food.

 Partially breastfed is defined as infants who are currently receiving breast milk (this may be expressed breast milk) at 6 weeks of age and who are also receiving formula milk or any other liquids or food

 % of infants reaching their first birthday in the given calendar year who were breastfed, at least partially, when they were 6 months of age.